emkis/Labs/api-endpoint-centraliser/readme.md

-# API Endpoint Centraliser
+# API Endpoint Manager

-A solution for centralising API endpoints in TypeScript, this allows you to quickly find how all APIs you have are being used inside your project in a predictable way.
+A simple solution for managing API endpoints in TypeScript, this allows you to quickly find in a predictable way how all APIs in your project are being used.

 ## Motivation

-When working on large client projects that rely on multiple APIs, often is difficult to keep track of which APIs you use and what are the endpoints you depend on or not.
-Keeping track of that is important because it helps to understand how a change in certain API/endpoint can affect the project, or to understand if a certain API/endpoint is being used at all.
+When working on large client projects that rely on multiple APIs, often is difficult to keep track of which APIs you use and what are the endpoints you depend on.
+Keeping track of this is important because it helps you to understand how a change in certain API/endpoint can affect the project, or to understand if a certain API/endpoint is being used at all.

-This happens because usually endpoints are scattered across the project and the way we concatenate the strings is always different, it might have different variable names, it can be a computed strings, and so on.
-Which means that searching for the endpoint path doesn't guarantee we will find all usages as they might have been being concatenated with several different ways.
+Not knowing which API/endpoints your project relies on usually happens because endpoints are scattered across the project, the way we concatenate the strings to build the URL is always different, we might have different variable names for the same things and so on.
+This means that searching for a static URL path we need to find is not something simple to do.

-As a simple example, the `/api/v1/users/{userId}` endpoint could be being used in the following ways:
+To exemplify the issue, consider we have the `/api/v1/users/{userId}` endpoint, inside our project this endpoint could be being build in the following ways:

 ```ts
 const userId = 1;